How to Calculate Shipping Costs For Your Business

 Delays, lost packages, damaged packages, and other issues will happen from time to time.
 Make sure you leave a little room in your budget for these unplanned events.

-Calculating shipping costs
+Comparing shipping costs by carrier

 Every carrier has their own take on how to calculate shipping costs.
 It’s essential to understand how it works for each to make a well informed decision.
+Calculating the cost of shipping overnight can be especially important so you can provide timely deliveries without breaking the bank.

 USPS

-The United States Postal Service (USPS) is government operated and provides some of the most cost-effective shipping services available.
-They offer a wide variety of shipping options, including First-Class Mail, Priority Mail, Express Mail, USPS Retail Ground and more.
-To calculate your postage, you can enter your information into a price calculatoropens in new tab on their website.
+The United States Postal Service (USPS) is government operated and provides some of the most cost-effective delivery services available.
+They offer a wide variety of options, including First-Class Mail, Priority Mail, Express Mail, USPS Retail Ground and more.
+To calculate your postage, you can enter your information into a price calculator on their website.

 Weight, size, shape, and distance will affect the cost of shipping.
 With Priority Mail you can ship a package up to 108 inches in length plus girth and up to 70 pounds.
 USPS Retail Ground, on the other hand limits you to 130 inches for the length and girth but with the same weight limit.
 If you go over that size or weight limit, you’ll need to pay an overweight charge.